 Can I make a hojicha latte with hojicha powder?

 Yes.
 Hojicha powder is excellent for lattes.
 Whisk or stir it with a small amount of warm water first, then add warm or cold milk.
+For the full method, read how to make a hojicha latte.

 Can I use hojicha powder in baking?